top of page

 Choosing the Right ADU for Your Lot

-Your lot’s size, shape, and features will largely determine which ADU type fits best.
-You can build one ADU and one Junior ADU (JADU) per lot, so it’s important to pick the right combination.
+Your lot’s size, shape, and features will largely determine which ADU type fits best and how large it can be.
+You can only build one ADU and one Junior ADU (JADU) per lot, so it’s important to understand the differences between the two, and your options with both.

 • Requirements: Full kitchen, full bathroom, separate entrance